solendprotocol/solana-program-library/token-lending/LIQUIDITY_MINING.md

 ## Outstanding work

-- [ ] Review feature parity with Suilend
+- [x] Review feature parity with Suilend
+  - Looped rewards are not implemented but that's ok
 - [ ] Consider changing the reward vault authority seed
 - [ ] Consider having another admin account to manage the rewards
-- [ ] Consider spending some rent to the obligations from the reclaimed merkle-tree reward distributor
+- [x] Consider spending some rent to the obligations from the reclaimed merkle-tree reward distributor
+  - We will fund the obligations to support some of the extra rent
-- [ ] Discuss CU limits with the Save client team
+- [x] Discuss CU limits with the Save client team

 <!-- List of References -->